openregister/specification/content/register-proof-resource.md

 ***
 **EXAMPLE:**

-The following example shows a Merkle-tree-based register proof in the <a href="#json-representation">§11.2 JSON representation</a>:
+The following example shows the request for the representation of the register proof.

 ```http
 GET /proof/register/merkle:sha-256 HTTP/1.1